VR and gamification bring a lot of new jobs

 - Gamification - playing for the new job?
-In the online games known as "Gamification", requirements and abilities are matched playfully.
-As part of the recruitment process, the candidate is to be given the opportunity to check in advance whether his abilities correspond to the requirements of a position (self-assessment).
-On the other hand, online games are used by companies to test candidates' abilities before they are invited to an interview (e-assessment).
-From a company perspective, this is a good way for 30 percent to see if a candidate is suitable for the job being posted.
-24 percent also believe that this can reduce the cost of applications.
-As a disadvantage, 68 percent of the companies consider that it is not certain when self-assessing through online games is not sure whether the respective candidate actually completed the game.
-In fact, around 7 percent of respondents asked to ask someone to complete an online game as part of a search for a job.
-In total, less than 2,5 percent of companies offer such games on their career website or on social networking platforms.
-A little bigger is the play drive in the job searches: 12,9 percent have their suitability for an open place already once by means of an online game checked.
+In the online games known as "gamification", requirements and abilities are adjusted in a playful way.
+As part of the recruitment process, candidates should be given the opportunity to check in advance whether their skills meet the requirements of a job (self-assessment).
+On the other hand, online games are used by companies to test candidates' abilities before they are invited for an interview (e-assessment).
+From a business perspective, this is a good opportunity for 30 percent to see if a candidate is suitable for the advertised job.
+24 Percent are also of the opinion that this can reduce the effort for applications.
+However, 68 percent of the companies consider that it is not certain when self-assessing through online games whether the respective candidate actually completed the game himself.
+And indeed, around 7 percent of jobseekers surveyed said they had ever asked someone to complete an online game as part of a job search for them.
+Overall, fewer than 2,5 percent of companies offer such games on their career website or on social networking platforms.
+A little bigger is the play instinct in the jobseekers: 12,9 percent have already checked their suitability for an open position by means of an online game.